The Hoppings: Recent history

 In 2021 Crow Events took over full management of the event from the Freemen of Newcastle.
 It was decided to move the date for this year only to the 19 to 30 August to allow for the government's 4-stage plan to ease Covid pandemic restrictions to be successfully rolled out.
 However the event was eventually cancelled in its entirety.
 It returned the following year.

 In 2024 Crow Events had to reduce the size of the event due to damage to the Gosforth end of the fairground from bad weather in 2023 meaning the Gosforth end of the site needing to be replanted and given time to harden again.
 2024 saw rides from the Top and Back of the Gosforth End of the event move to the back row of the site.

 Cultural impact

 In the 1970s, photographer Sirkka-Liisa Konttinen took a series of black and white images of the Hoppings.

+The fairground artist Paul Wright began his career at the Hoppings in the late 1970s, when showman Ronnie Taylor spotted him sketching at the fair and commissioned him to decorate one of his rides.

 The Hoppings inspired the song "Katie Was There" by Eric Boswell which was part of his 1983 musical Katie Mulholland, based on Catherine Cookson's novel, staged by Newcastle Playhouse.